HackBulgaria/Programming101-CSharp/week04/02-More-Generics-And-Collections/README.md

 Next implement the [map data structure](https://en.wikipedia.org/wiki/Associative_array).
 A map stores pair of keys and values like the .Net `Dictionary<T, U>` class.
 In a Class Library project named Map:

 * Create a class `Map<T, U>` - T will be the type of the keys, U the type of the values
 * In the class keep two collections - one for the keys and one for the values.
-Don't use the builting .Net types but one of the types you created above - 'LinkedList' or 'DynamicArray'
+Don't use the builting .Net types but one of the types you created above - `LinkedList` or `DynamicArray`
 * Implement the following methods and properties for the Map:
  * Add(T key, U value)
- * Contains(T key) - checks if a value with the specified key is in the Map
+ * ContainsKey(T key) - checks if the specified key is in the Map
+ * ContainsValue(U value) - checks if the specified value is in the Map
  * Remove(T key)
  * Clear() - removes all elements
  * Indexer U this[T] - gets or sets the value with the specified key